-- 675 g floury potatoes (cut into large even-sized chunks, rooster or golden wonder, preferably all similar in size)
+- 675 g (1.5 lb floury potatoes cut into large even-sized chunks (rooster or golden wonder, all similar in size)

 - vegetable oil, or dripping, goose or duck fat